Zenos E10: Zenos E10 S

 In September 2016, an upgrade kit was made available for the E10 S, which increases power to 280 bhp and torque to 420 Nm.
 The upgrade kit can be fitted to new or used cars and includes new air intake, modified intercooler and remapped ECU.

 Zenos E10 R

 This car with a higher-powered 2.3 L Ford EcoBoost engine, delivering 350 bhp at 6,000 rpm and 475 Nm at 4,000 rpm, was launched at the Performance Car Show, Birmingham, in January 2016.

 The E10 R has uniquely tuned suspension and brakes, and the dry vehicle weight of 750 kg has been helped by wheels that are each 2.5 kg lighter than those fitted to the E10 S.

 The car can accelerate from zero to 97 km/h (60 mph) in as little as 3.0 seconds, and reach a top speed of 249 km/h (155 mph).
 Standard equipment levels are higher than those of the E10 and E10 S, and include six-speed manual gearbox, ventilated disc brakes and uprated four-pot callipers, and twin-skin composite seats with four-point racing harnesses.

+Zenos E10 RZ

+The Zenos E10 RZ is the upcoming high-performance successor to the original E10 R, under AC Cars.
+It is powered by a 2.0-litre turbocharged Volvo four-cylinder petrol engine producing 283 kW (380 bhp) and 510 N·m (376 lb·ft), driving the rear wheels through a six-speed manual gearbox.

+The RZ is constructed on an aluminium-extruded chassis with a composite tub made from recycled carbon fibre, and continues to use double-wishbone suspension with a pushrod system at the front.
+The rear subframe has been reworked from aluminium to steel to cope with the higher torque.

+Target kerb weight is around 790 kg (1,742 lb), with a projected 0–60 mph (0–97 km/h) time of under 3.0 seconds.
+The prototype features new carbon-fibre bodywork manufactured by AC Cars in West Sussex and a redesigned interior with new seats, switchgear, and a central display unit.